olastor/picosearch/README.md

 ### Fetching documents on-demand

 By default, the documents are included in the search index, which makes it pretty big.
-Picosearch provides the option to exclude them from the index via `keepDocuments: false` and two options to instead fetch documents only when needed during search.
+Picosearch provides the option to exclude them from the index via `keepDocuments: false` and two options to instead fetch documents only when needed at query time.

 **Option 1: Fetch documents via URL**